-Personal headphones are not to be worn during the hours of 7:30am - 3:00pm (and 3:00pm - 6:00pm if your child participates in the Encore after-school program).
+Personal headphones (including wireless ones) are not to be worn during the hours of 7:00am - 3:00pm (and 3:00pm - 6:00pm if your child participates in the Encore after-school program).

 Personal devices capable of capturing, transmitting or storing audio or video may not be operated in restrooms, dressing rooms or other areas where there is a reasonable expectation for privacy.